less-lab-uva/CS4501-Fall2022/labs/lab1_new.md

 # Getting a Machine with ROS
 ## Why Docker
 ROS is mainly developed on the Linux-Ubuntu operating system, and to build the labs for this course you will need to have access to an Ubuntu environment.
 If you were to work day-to-day in ROS, you would likely have a whole desktop work machine that only runs Ubuntu (and several of the TAs do!), but you may be using another operating system like macOS or Windows and not have the ability to change your system operating system easily.
 Docker allows us to solve this problem by creating an isolated Ubuntu environment that we can run *from inside another operating system*.
+Although we will use Docker to create and configure an Ubuntu environment, Docker can be used for many different operating systems and configurations.
 More specifically, Docker allows us to create [`images`](https://docs.docker.com/glossary/#image), a blueprint that tells Docker exactly how we need the Ubuntu system configured.
 This is especially useful in this case, because the teaching staff can guarantee that each student's environment is exactly the same; more generally, any time you need to make sure you have a repeatable, consistent environment, Docker can help.
 Docker then lets us use these images to build [`containers`](https://docs.docker.com/glossary/#container) that we can run, starting the Ubuntu system.
 You can think of this as a small virtual machine running inside of your machine.
 For more information about Docker, refer to their documentation [here](https://docs.docker.com/get-started/), though we will explain the necessary commands you need for the labs as we go.